 Confluence in.
-Release notes out.
+Release notes website out.

 Publish release notes from Confluence